sw360cab/traefik-consul-demo/BLOG.md

 ```

 Since this topic it's outside of the scope of this post, for sake of simplicity I left apart the TLS configuration.
-I advise you to carefully read the Traefik Proxy, [User Guide](https://doc.traefik.io/traefik/user-guides/crd-acme/) section to attempt a fully TLS configuration.
+I advise you to carefully read the Traefik Proxy docs to attempt a fully TLS configuration; there is a detailed User Guide section for [Kubernetes & Let's Encrypt](https://doc.traefik.io/traefik/user-guides/crd-acme/).
 Moreover the whole process would be much simpler if you own a domain that is compliant with the [dnsChallenge](https://doc.traefik.io/traefik/https/acme/#dnschallenge).

 ### Playing with Consul Intentions